nsrr/heartbeat-documentation/pages/manuals/ecg/5-03-01-preparing-ppt.md

 ## 5.3.1 Preparing the Participant

 The ECG requires that the participant remove all clothing above the waist.
 The HeartBEAT ECGs will be taken in a supine or semi-recumbent position (according to participant comfort).
 The participant’s safety is imperative.
-The ECG technician needs to be attentive to special disabilities that may cause serious injuries especially for the elderly (hip fractures, etc.)
+The ECG technician needs to be attentive to special disabilities that may cause serious injuries especially for the elderly (hip fractures, etc.).

 * The location for ECG recording must be stable and properly supported (i.e., bed).
 A reclining chair can be used for the ECG if necessary.